lilbud/wmmr_a_to_z/README.md

 Luckily, I found a site called [TuneGenie](https://wmmr.tunegenie.com), which keeps a nearly full archive of all the songs played.
 Probably as complete as I can hope to get unless WMMR publishes their list.

+## The process

+While TuneGenie has all the data, they do not to my knowledge have an API of any kind.
+Also the site is loaded dynamically by hour using JS toggle elements.
+There are ways to trigger those while scraping but this was meant to be a smaller project.
+I ended up just activating the triggers from 6am-12am, going into inspect element and copying the whole HTML table.

+After which I could take those HTML files, and parse them in Python to grab the song name, artist, and time played.
+Which could then be inserted into the database.

+Is this an unnecessarily difficult way to do this? yes Are there better ways to do this? also yes

 ## Why do this?

 I was interested in the statistics of how many songs would be played.
 I think it might've been the realization how long the 'T' section would go considering they count songs with 'The' as 'T' (rather than the word after).
 As well as a breakdown of how many songs each day, and how many times an artist was represented.